tsgates/arch-wiki-markdown/wiki/MiniDLNA.md

     ls /usr/share/fonts/encodings

 MiniDLNA lists Movies and Photos by file name in its DB, and Music entries by ID3 tags instead of file names.
-If Music collection wasn't tagged in UTF8 but in a local charset, MiniDLNA might not identify and transcode it correctly to UTF8 for display in media players, or the original tags codepage(s) may be absent in your system, so the tags won't be readable even when media file names are.
+If Music collection was not tagged in UTF8 but in a local charset, MiniDLNA might not identify and transcode it correctly to UTF8 for display in media players, or the original tags codepage(s) may be absent in your system, so the tags will not be readable even when media file names are.
 In this case consider re-tagging your collection to UTF-16BE or UTF-8 encoding with an ID3 Tag Converter.